edgedelta/docs/docs/configuration/variables.md

 In the following example, the Slack endpoint is a secret that allows posts to be directly made into a Slack channel.

-Instead of explicitly putting the variable into configuration, the variable can be referred from the agent execution environment.
+Instead of explicitly putting the variable into the configuration file, the variable can be referred from the agent execution environment.

 Review the following example: